Citalopram Review: The Best Depression Treatment?

 meta-study published in the International Clinical Psychopharmacology journal found that citalopram reduced anxiety symptoms by 72% after 12 weeks of treatment.

-Overall, citalopram is proven to be effective for reducing symptoms of both depression and anxiety in medical studies, and may be effective for reducing panic attacks as well.
+Overall, citalopram is proven to be effective for reducing symptoms of both depression and anxiety in medical studies, which is unsurprising given that the drug is FDA-approved for the treatment of both conditions.

 Citalopram does cause side effects in some patients.
 According to a 2003 medical review, the most common side effects of the drug are nausea, sleepiness, dry mouth, and increased sweating.